 The Physical Sciences Lab is housed in a 750 sf. garage building that once served as the previous owner's decoy carving shop.
 Like all of the buildings on-site, Building 502 maintains the rustic exterior look that exemplifies the maritime history of coastal towns such as Port Republic.
 However, the inside of this laboratory now features a VWR Drying Oven, a High-temperature Drying Oven, an RX-29 Ro-tap sieve, and ample freezer and equipment storage space.
 At the center of the laboratory's work space is a 12' x 3' island work-space designed for working with long sediment cores or any other chores that require space to spread out on.

 Several additional buildings on-site provide the support necessary for a field facility.
 There is a Repair Shop, Building 505, that contains both a mechanical and wood working area for facility, equipment and vessel maintenance.
-A large garage door allows indoor storage for vessels under 21 feet.
+A large garage door allows indoor storage for smaller vessels.

 Waterfront garage building provides storage for vessel and field sampling-related equipment that does not require environmental control.
-Additional field equipment is maintained and stored inside Building 503.
+Additional field equipment is maintained and stored inside Buildings 503, 503, and 504.